NSCoder/Joybox-Documentation/documentation/director/index.markdown

 categories: documentation
 ---

 Its main responsibility is to manage the game flow: presenting and dismissing Scenes.
-Also its to initialize the OpenGL context, setting the Pixel Format, the Buffer Depth and controlling the Game Projection.
+Also it initializes the OpenGL context, sets the Pixel Format, the Buffer Depth and controls the Game Projection.

-Another of its features its to keep the Game Loop running, the Game Loop is the constant calls to our game classes needed to update the drawing on the screen and the logic of the game.
+Another of its features is to keep the Game Loop running.
+The Game Loop is the constant calls to our game classes needed to update the drawing on the screen and the logic of the game.

 Usually the Game will start with the configuration of the Director in the AppDelegate class, and then pushing a new Scene so it can be presented on the screen.

 [tip It allows to pause the entire game on a single method call, this is very useful to handle game interruptions like Phone Calls or Text Messages.]

-[warning The Director cannot be initialized by itself, also only one instance can exist in the entire game lifecycle, please refer to the new method for more information.]
+[warning The Director cannot be initialized by itself.
+Also only one instance can exist in the entire game lifecycle, please refer to the new method for more information.]

 ### New
 Starts the Game default configuration and returns the instance of the Director: